 "No, but you'll be judged all the same.
 Not in this house so much, because you're still family.
 But in this realm, half witches must prove their heritage even more than full witches."

 Before they could continue their discussion the door opened and they were face to face with a tall woman in a tight grey dress.
-Her brown and golden streaked hair was in a tight bun high on her head, and she glanced at the witches before her with sharp blue eyes.
-Sabrina tried her best not to fidget as the woman tapped her manicured finger on the doorframe.
+Her brown and golden streaked hair was in a tight bun high on her head, and she glanced at the witches before her with sharp green eyes.
+Sabrina tried her best not to fidget as the woman tapped her manicured finger on the door frame.